networkx/nx-guides/content/applications/hantavirus.md

 The paper reports a posterior median $R$ value for the entire outbreak of
 $1.19 \pm 0.37$ (95% credible interval).
-Our computed $R_{0}$ deviates slightly from this estimate, but falls within the expected credible interval[^3].
+Our computed $R_{0}$ deviates slightly from this estimate, but falls within the reported interval[^3].
 Note also the fairly wide credible interval reported in the paper.
 Given the limited data available, it's not surprising that there is such a wide range of statistically credible results.
-All that said - can we identify any possible sources of variability, and perhaps come up with a way to probe the effects of uncertainty on our $R_{0}$ estimates?
+All that said --- can we identify any possible sources of variability, and perhaps come up with a way to probe the effects of uncertainty on our $R_{0}$ estimates?

 [^3]: For details on the statistical analysis performed to estimate $R$ in the